ArbilGit/ante/content/docs/language.md

 Refinement types are an additional boolean constraint on a normal type.
 For example, we may have an integer type that must be greater than 5.
-This is written like `x : i32 given x > 5`.
-These refinements can be written into the given clauses of functions, and are mostly restricted to numbers or "uninterpreted functions."
+This is written as `x: i32. x > 5`.
+These refinements can be written anywhere after a type is expected, and are mostly restricted to numbers or "uninterpreted functions."
 This limitation is so we can infer these refinements like normal types.
 If we instead allow any value to be used in refinements we would get fully-dependent types for which